 It’s hard to follow an ‘A+’ and top 5 in the world.
 But not if you’re the Mason faculty.

-For the second year in a row they received an ‘A+’ in the Business Week ranking of faculty and they are perennially ranked among the best in the country by Princeton Review.
+Year after year, they earn an ‘A+’ in the Business Week ranking of faculty and they are perennially ranked among the best in the country by Princeton Review.